DevMountain/sql-1-afternoon/README.md

 11. List all the people in the Person table where their favorite color is not red or blue
 12. List all the people in the Person table where their favorite color is orange or green
 13. List all the people in the Person table where their favorite color is orange, green or blue (use IN)
-14. List all the people in the Person table where their favorite color is yellow or purple
+14. List all the people in the Person table where their favorite color is yellow or purple (use IN)

 ### Solution